 The lab currently has two major thrusts: (1) nondestructive, optical sensing to model and predict characteristics of biological materials, and (2) integration of sensing and sampling technologies with mobile aerial and aquatic vehicles for novel environmental monitoring.
-Current applications of interest and pursuit include evaluating water quality using UAS, measuring earth surface processes with ground-based instrumentation, and monitoring crops across various agricultural production systems with optical sensor systems.
+Current applications of interest and pursuit include evaluating water quality using UAS, measuring earth surface processes with ground-based instrumentation, and monitoring crops across various agricultural production systems with optical sensors.

 Selected Recently Completed and Ongoing Projects

 Surface and aerial vehicles to advance water quality monitoring for aquaculture

 Our ongoing project through the National Robotics Initiative aims to develop surface and aerial vehicles for smart sampling of coliform bacteria.
 In collaboration with faculty from NC State, we are currently integrating water quality models with sampling and planning strategies for shellfish production areas along the coast of NC.
 Field studies are ongoing -- stay tuned for publications currently in progress!

 Through a project funded by the NC Ag Foundation, we developed methods using hyperspectral imagery to evaluate the growth stage, cultivar, and cannabinoid content in industrial hemp flowers and leaves.
 This project also aimed at understanding the effects of harvest date and transplant date on biomass and cannabinoid production.

 Hyperspectral imaging to advance breeding of Loblolly pine